saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/prometheus/ui/index.md

 }
 ```

-<p class="message--note"><strong>NOTE: </strong>Currently, there is a limitation where the service name cannot contain any character that is not allowed in a DNS name (for example /), which means the service cannot be installed in a Marathon folder.</p>
+<p class="message--note"><strong>NOTE: </strong>Currently, there is a limitation where the service name cannot contain any character that is not allowed in a DNS name (e.g., /), which means the service cannot be installed in a Marathon folder.</p>